bor0/gidti/manuscript/chapter3.md

 The core "construct" in Idris are types.
 As we've seen, foundations are based on type theory.
 As we've also seen, in classic mathematical logic we have sets and propositions, according to set theory.

 The intuitionistic theory of types (or constructive type theory) offers an alternative foundation to mathematics.
 This theory was introduced by Martin-L&#246;f, a Swedish mathematician in 1972.
 It is based on the isomorphism (or "equality") that propositions are types.
-We will cover this in details in Section 4.2, after introducing Idris' syntax.

 Proving a theorem in this system consists of constructing[^ch3n7] (or providing evidence for) a particular object.
 If we want to prove something about a type {$$}\text{A}{/$$} and we know that {$$}a : \text{A}{/$$}, then {$$}a{/$$} is one proof for {$$}\text{A}{/$$}.
 Note how we say one proof, because there can be many other elements of type {$$}\text{A}{/$$}.